GeneZharov/introversion/README.md

 Sometimes you suspect that some expression may be calculated for too long.
-In this case it is convenient to wrap this expression into `timeRun(() => <expr>)` that will print the ellapsed time.
+In this case it is convenient to wrap this expression into `timeRun(() => <expr>)` that will print the elapsed time.

 ```js
 // original expression